learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 ## Installing RSpec

-At this point, it's important to see how our RSpec test and our actual program go together.
-Note, we have not actually written our program or any useful code yet.
+Note that, so far, we have not actually written our program.
 Rather, we've only written code that will confirm that when we *do* write our code, it works correctly.
 Isn't programming amazing?

 First, let's see how to actually 'run' our test.
+This is something you've been doing all along.
+We're just going to take a look at it here.
 RSpec is a ruby gem, or a prebuilt library that we can install into our system using the RubyGem package manager.
 Oddly enough, the Wikipedia article on [RubyGems](http://en.wikipedia.org/wiki/RubyGems) is a good beginner explanation of RubyGems.

 If you have Ruby installed you should already have ruby gems installed.
 Type into your Shell (Terminal, Bash, Command Line):